Indian Stock Market Sentiment · Updated Daily

 History

-Daily readings since coverage began.
+Daily readings since coverage began, overlaid with the NIFTY 50 closing level.
 Bands shade the 0–100 score by sentiment zone — extreme fear at the bottom, extreme greed at the top.

 03